Xilinx/Vitis_Model_Composer/Run_Time_Parameters/rtp_scalar/README.md

 :bulb: For its functionality, this kernel needs persistent variables.
 Note how this is coded in the 'dds' class as class parameters.

-:bulb: Note the usage of 'RTP Source' block which can be used as a source of the RTP input of an AI Engine block.
+:bulb: Note the usage of 'RTP Source' block in the design.

 ![](images/screen_shot.PNG)